 - Kidney, liver and lung disease, or other critical illness

 - Hypothyroidism and pituitary disorders

-- Autoimmune disorders such as Guillain-Barré syndrome, rheumatoid arthritis, and systemic lupus erythematosus
+- Autoimmune disorders such as Guillain-Barré syndrome, rheumatoid arthritis, and lupus

-- A wide range of infections, including: shingles (varicella zoster virus), Lyme disease, HIV/AIDS, cytomegalovirus (CMV), Epstein-Barr virus, syphilis, leprosy, diphtheria, and parasites
+- A wide range of infections, including herpes simplex virus (HSV), shingles (varicella zoster virus), Lyme disease, HIV/AIDS, cytomegalovirus (CMV), Epstein-Barr virus, syphilis, leprosy, diphtheria, and parasites

 - Exposure to environmental and industrial toxins, such as lead, arsenic, and mercury, some pesticides and industrial solvents